pixelated-noise/ai-box/README.md

 - **No persistence** -- the VM is ephemeral.
 Any work done inside it is lost when vfkit stops, unless it's on a read-write mount.
 Clone repos into a mounted directory and push results before shutting down.
 - **Read-write mounts** -- directories mounted with `readonly: false` can be modified by processes in the VM.
 Use read-only mounts for anything you don't want changed.
 - **Network access** -- the VM has full outbound internet access by default.
 Use `bb block` to restrict it to Anthropic API only before running Claude Code in autonomous mode.
 - **OAuth token** -- the long-lived OAuth token is stored in `data/oauth-token` and injected into the VM.
-Keep this file secure.
-Run `bb clean` to remove it.
+Keep this file secure. `bb clean` preserves it; use `bb clean --logout` to remove it.
 - **Not a security boundary** -- vfkit uses Apple's Virtualization.framework, which provides reasonable isolation but is not designed as a security sandbox.
 Don't rely on this for running untrusted adversarial code.
 - **Provisioning runs every boot** -- since nothing persists, packages are re-downloaded each time.
 Boot-to-ready takes a minute or two depending on your connection.